Father of Murder Victim Meredith Kercher Has Died in Mysterious Circumstances

-The father of Meredith Kercher, the 21-year-old British Erasmus student who was brutally murdered in Perugia, Italy, in 2007 has died under mysterious circumstances at the age of 77.
+John Kercher, the father of Meredith Kercher, the British college student whose brutal murder in Perugia, Italy, in 2007 made worldwide headlines, has died under mysterious circumstances.

-John Kercher, a journalist for more than 40 years and the author of 24 children’s books, was stoic in his grief as his daughter’s murder trial became one of the most sensational media frenzies in modern history.
+The journalist of more than 40 years and the author of 24 children’s books was stoic in his grief as his 21-year-old daughter’s murder trial became one of the most sensational media frenzies in modern history.
 American Amanda Knox, Italian Raffaele Sollecito, and Ivorian Rudy Guede were all originally convicted of her murder.
-Knox and Sollecito were later released on appeal and Guede is expected to be released later this year.
+Knox and Sollecito were later released on appeal and Guede is expected to be released this year.

 Kercher, who wrote a book about his daughter’s murder called Meredith in 2013, said the acquittal of Knox and Sollecito was devastating.
 “Hundreds of miles away from the center of the events, I sat stunned and open-mouthed,” he wrote.
 “To hear that they had been acquitted and exonerated of any blame in Meredith’s death was staggering.”